Jack-Wong-dev/GroupProject/GroupProject/Docs/UseCaseModelv3.md

 		1. The user must first select a list.
 [Use Case 2]

-		2. The user must select the option to delete the list.
+		2. The user selects the "Delete List" option from the floating action submenu

 		3. The list is erased from the database.